great places to visit off the beaten path.

 The Ballroom was also the subject of one of artist Peter Saunder’s last exhibitions.
 “Dancing at the Rivoli Ballroom (Some Enchanted Evening)” captured the spirit of this place.

 Dance Events: Several events are held throughout the month that are open to the public to purchase tickets to.
 They range from Salsa dancing to live jive, jazz and big band music.
 There are also periodic costume events.
-Most events are organized by various groups with interesting names – such as Jackie’s Jukebox, Magic Theatre and Jive Party.
+Most events are organized by various groups, like this private party room in NYC vendor, with interesting names – such as Jackie’s Jukebox, Magic Theatre and Jive Party.

 See http://rivolilondon.com/nights_out.html or http://www.therivoli.co.uk/index.html for specific details on events and tickets.